-Harry Lowenburg is a Campaign Organizer for Gulf Restoration Network in New Orleans.
-He works with low lying communities in New Orleans to develop strategies for increasing resilience to localized flooding.
-Harry also serves on the Steering Committee of the Greater New Orleans Water Collaborative and advocates for City implementation of the Greater New Orleans Water Plan, a plan focused on incorporating green infrastructure into New Orleans’ approach to localized flooding.
-Harry is also responsible for GRN’s Gulf Fish Forever Campaign outreach, focusing on protecting the Sustainable Fisheries Act.
+He is a Campaign Organizer for Healthy Gulf (formerly the Gulf Restoration Network) in New Orleans.
+He works with low-lying communities in New Orleans to develop strategies for increasing resilience to localized flooding.
 Harry began his career as a community organizer in 1977 working for the Seattle Light Brigade and the South End Seattle Community Organization (SESCO) where he was a VISTA volunteer.
 He subsequently served as a chapter organizer for Oregon Fair Share; Executive Director of the Council Bluffs Iowa Citizens for Community Improvement and a founding organizer of a congregation-based organization in Louisiana which later became All Congregations Together.
-Harry has served two years on the Advisory Council for Avodah in New Orleans.
+Harry serves as a member of Avodah’s national Board and New Orleans Advisory Council.

 Why do you support and/or feel connected to Avodah?

 “I was a VISTA volunteer when I was 23 years old, leading to a fulfilling career as a community organizer.
 My work for social justice has always been rooted in my Judaism but not so rooted in Jewish community.
 Avodah, for me bridges that gap, connecting Jewish community with Jewish values for justice.”